kldarek/chaii/README.md

 | 122f0 | progressive resizing, cutout 0.03, longer seqlen, smaller LR | muril-large | linear | 0.1 | 1 | 2.5 | 0.01 | 8/4 | 384-448 | 801 | checkpoint 4000 |
 | 126-s1 | 1 epoch all data, no cutout | rembert | linear | 0.1 | 1 | 1 | 0.01 | 8/16 | 384 | 793 | final |

+### Inference

+I published my inference notebook along with the used datasets on Kaggle: https://www.kaggle.com/thedrcat/chaii-ensemble-10postuning/notebook

+You can use that notebook to run inference.